 For many, cloud computing and Amazon Elastic Compute Cloud have become nearly synonymous terms, and all other cloud providers are just trying to catch up.
 Is that really the truth?
-Is Amazon actually
+Is Amazon actually ahead or behind?

 Most financial analysts place Amazon Elastic Compute Cloud, or EC2, at the top of the cloud provider list in terms of total revenue.
 Everyone else, according to analysts, trail behind.
 But Amazon is an online retailer -- a company that earns only a small chunk of its total revenue from the cloud.